JacobTokarski/Flutter_Note_App/README.md

 ## 📄 License

 This application was developed as part of academic coursework at **Uniwersytet Dolnośląski DSW Wrocław** and is intended solely for educational purposes.

+All icons used in this file were sourced from the following website: https://pl.freepik.com